Malawi

 Foreign NGOs

-The NGO (Amendment) Act of 2022 does not contain special rules or restrictions applicable to the registration or incorporation of foreign NGOs, except that all NGOs registered under the Board must have at least two Malawian trustees or directors.
+The NGO (Amendment) Act of 2022 does not contain special rules or restrictions for the registration or incorporation of foreign NGOs, except that all NGOs registered under the Board must have at least two Malawian trustees or directors.
 However, as noted above, foreign NGOs have their own category of fees, even though this is not documented in the Act.

-Barriers to Operational Activity
+Barriers to Operations

-- its source of funding
+• Its source of funding

 Threats of De-registration